tonyxu-io/list-google-docs-comments/README.md

 ## Getting Started

-1. Download credentials.json from https://developers.google.com/drive/api/v3/quickstart/python#step_1_turn_on_the and put to this folder
+1. Download credentials.json from https://developers.google.com/drive/api/v3/quickstart/python#step_1_turn_on_the and put to this folder as `credentials.json`
+2. Configure `http://localhost:56111/` as Authorized redirect URIs in Google Cloud OAuth Client settings
-2. Run python start.py
+3. Run python start.py